The Bankrate promise

 A solo 401(k) may be better than a SEP IRA

 The solo 401(k) even has another more subtle benefit that may make it a better pick than the SEP IRA for low earners or those who are using their business as a side gig.

 On top of this benefit, the solo 401(k) allows you to max out the employer contribution, too.
-Once you hit the employee maximum, you can still contribute at a 25 percent rate from your company’s remaining profits.
-So in contrast to the SEP IRA, you’re still able to contribute more to your retirement plan at a lower level of income, all else equal.
+Once you hit the employee maximum, you can still contribute at a 25 percent rate from your company’s remaining profits, up to the annual maximum.
+So in contrast to the SEP IRA, you’re able to contribute more to your retirement plan at a lower level of income, all else equal.